Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Experimental setup

 \subsection{Subjective evaluation}

 Using the evaluation videos from the EmoMV-C and the Ads datasets, we generate accompanying music with the three models and create survey pages, each containing two videos.
-For each video, the three music versions generated by the compared models are presented side by side with anonymized model names, with each model's output appearing equally in the left, center, and right positions.
-We also provide output samples from eight videos online, with model names deanonymized and each model's output appearing in the same position for clarity.\footnote{https://em-sync.github.io}
+For each video, the three music versions generated by the compared models are presented side by side with anonymized model names, with each model's output appearing an equal number of times in the left, center, and right positions.
+We also provide output samples from eight videos online, with model names deanonymized and each model's output appearing in the same position for clarity.\footnote{https://serkansulun.com/emsync}

+We enrolled 153 remote participants who provided informed consent before taking part in the survey.
+They were asked to rank the three models based on the standard criteria used in previous works~\cite{di,kang}: